lakshmanh-cmd/llm-security-research/README.md

 ## Disclaimer

-All testing was conducted against models under the author's own API accounts using synthetic data.
+All testing was conducted against models under the author's own API accounts and personal OneDrive using synthetic injection payloads.
 No production systems were involved.